Code-Institute-Submissions/cumbrian-kayaking/README3.md

 Is the information on this website sufficiently persuasive that I want more information about their holidays?
 If so - I am willing to exchange my  email for  their brochure or an answer to my question .

-Users know  that when they give their email to a company they receive marketing emails from the company so the primary function of the website must be to  convince the user that they will receive value in exchange for their email

 **The website attempts to meet the users goals by**